Discover Orlando’s top Black History Month events and more ways to celebrate all year long.

 Discover: Things to Do in Eatonville

 Kick off Black History Month at the annual ZORA!
-Festival, then visit the Zora Neale Hurston National Museum of Fine Arts or discover the town’s historic sights with year-round walking tours from the Association to Preserve Eatonville.
+Festival, then visit the Zora Neale Hurston National Museum of Fine Arts or discover the town’s historic sights with year-round walking tours (reservations required) from the The Association to Preserve the Community of Eatonville.

 Parramore District & West Lakes Market Street District

-The oldest and largest African American neighborhood in Orlando, the Parramore District is an area rich in culture, heritage and heart.
-Discover local history through a fascinating collection of African art and artifacts, displays of the Civil Rights movement, and memorabilia of Orlando’s African American community at the Wells’Built Museum of African American History and Culture, then explore the district to see how Parramore residents are creating their own modern legacies.
+The oldest and largest Black neighborhood in Orlando, the Parramore District is an area rich in culture, heritage and heart.
+Discover local history through a fascinating collection of African art and artifacts, displays of the Civil Rights movement, and memorabilia of Orlando’s Black community at the Wells’Built Museum of African American History and Culture, then explore the district to see how Parramore residents are creating their own modern legacies.

 Nearby in the West Lakes Market Street District, Tinker Field History Plaza marks the former site of Tinker Field baseball stadium, where Dr. Martin Luther King Jr. delivered a moving Civil Rights speech in 1964.
-It’s located next to Camping World Stadium and the newly renovated Lake Lorne Doone Park.
+It’s located next to Camping World Stadium and amenity-packed Lake Lorne Doone Park.

-Discover: Things to Do in Orlando’s West Lakes Market Street District
+Discover: Things to Do in West Lakes Market Street District

 > Back to Top